itsjesski/jesski-website/_games/earthbound.md

 awards: ""
 modified_date: "2022-07-04"
 screenshots: []
-cover: "//images.igdb.com/igdb/image/upload/t_cover_big/udoqdu91vczupvadieku.jpg"
+cover: "//images.igdb.com/igdb/image/upload/t_cover_big/co3shr.png"
-image: "//images.igdb.com/igdb/image/upload/t_screenshot_huge/sc7le9.jpg"
+image: "//images.igdb.com/igdb/image/upload/t_screenshot_huge/scftzl.jpg"
 ---
-Honestly, a great game but I'm glad we were on the snes with save states.
+Honestly, a great game but I'm glad we had save states.
 I can't imagine what it would be like without that.
 However, it was a fantasic game.